cloro

 Published rates are misleading after the n=100 change.
 The real cost factors are:

-• Monthly minimums vs pay-per-call — SerpApi and SE Ranking bundle by month with fixed search counts and overage rates; cloro bundles a monthly credit pool ($100/mo Hobby, $500/mo Growth) with per-call credit consumption inside it; DataForSEO is the only true pay-as-you-go option with no monthly minimum.
+• Monthly minimums vs pay-per-call — SerpApi and SE Ranking bundle by month with fixed search counts. cloro bundles a credit pool with per-call consumption.
+DataForSEO is the only true pay-as-you-go option.

 The true-cost-per-call breakdown section below works the math.